Injured In A Motorcycle Accident?

-The second you purchase your motorcycle, you are taking responsibility for the risk.
-Unlike an automobile, motorcycles have no protection.
-There are no doors, roof, airbags, or safety belts.
-Many motorcycle accidents occur due to lack of experience or lack of attention paid to regulations and surroundings.
+Many motorcycle accidents occur due bikers’ or other motorists’ lack of experience or attention.
 However, the manufacture of the bike could be a potential cause of an accident and should not be ruled out.
-If you or a loved one were involved in a motorcycle accident and need legal help, call us at 518.449.3107.
+If you or a loved one was involved in a motorcycle accident and need legal help, call us at 518-430-0026.

-Being aware of your surroundings: Motorcycles are much smaller and more difficult to see than automobiles.
+Being aware of your surroundings: Motorcycles are much smaller and more difficult for other drivers to see than automobiles.
 This makes it easier for an accident to occur.
-Paying close attention to other vehicles, the conditions of the roads, and the weather conditions is imperative.
+Paying close attention to other vehicles, the conditions of the roads and the weather conditions is imperative.

-Road hazards: Everyday road conditions — minor things to automobiles — become more serious for motorcycles.
-Puddles, debris, railroad tracks, unpaved roadways, and potholes can cause injuries to the rider.
+Road hazards: Everyday road conditions – minor things to automobiles – become more serious for motorcycles.
+Puddles, debris, railroad tracks, unpaved roadways and potholes can cause injuries to the rider.
 A motorcyclist must keep watch.

-We’re experienced in all facets of motorcycle accidents, including traffic laws, motor vehicle regulations, medical treatment issues, and determining who holds liability.
-At Buckley, Mendleson, Criscione and Quinn, we have experienced attorneys with experience in motorcycle accident cases.
+We’re experienced in all facets of motorcycle accidents, including traffic laws, motor vehicle regulations, medical treatment issues and determining who holds liability.
+At Buckley, Mendleson, Criscione, and Quinn, we have experienced attorneys with experience in motorcycle accident cases.
 We have the necessary knowledge to help you make your claim and fight for what you deserve.
 Call 518-430-0026 to request a free consultation.